 The original Blue Screen events are on hold for the time being.
 See the archive at the bottom of this page to read more about the past Blue Screen events.
 We are looking forward to pick up where we left, whenever it is possible again, with an evening around the work of Katja Mater.
 Regarding the current regulations we can’t come together physically and we decided to take this as a chance to look closely at what is happening behind the closed doors of Level Five.
 With pleasure we dove into the diverse mix of moving image works that are made within our studio walls.
 We discovered kinship in vision, complementing researches and exciting formal experiments that we wanted to put in dialogue with each other.
 Every month we will highlight a selection of video works that are made by artists from Level Five in a film program on this website.
 Each program will be followed by an online Q&A where you can join the conversation around the works with the artists.

-Blue Screen Online #5
+Blue Screen Online #6

-Online conversation with the artists
+Online conversation with the artist